jbm950/jbm950.github.io/source/notes/money_management/money_management_main.md

 > ### Start Investing or Pay Off Debt

->  - Debt with high interest rates should be payed off before investing as you
+>>  - Debt with high interest rates should be payed off before investing as you
       would otherwise have to make enough on your investment to compensate for this loss
+>>      - Example: Consumer credit ~18% interest you'd have to make more than
+          18% post tax to not lose money

+>> #### Student Loans vs. Investing

+>> - No tax benefits to paying down student loans faster
+>>      - Federal tax reduction under very specific circumstances (not a
+          dependent and below a certain annual income)
+>> - Paying down student loans instead of investing reduces amount in emergency
+     reserves
+>> - Depending on the interest rate on the student loans you could make more
+     money from investing in relatively safe investments.
+>>      - If you have a higher interest rate on your loans you might have to be
+          ok with riskier investments to still outpace the interest on the loans

+>> #### Pay Down Morgage vs. Investing

+>> - Like the student loans section you will need to compare the rate of return
+     of your investments to the interest of your loans

+> ### Money Market Fund {#money_market_fund}

 ## Insurance {#insurance}